AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-01-0.md

 - When performing bulk activation, the package creation adds filters for all paths listed under the fileReference property of a page, including external and peer paths.
 (GUIDES-24887)
 - In native PDF output, the `abbreviated-form` element displays the `glossterm` instead of the designated `glossSurfaceForm` or `glossAcronym` when linked to a glossary key or content key.
 (GUIDES-26393)
 - For Native PDF output, the `<alt>` element for images is ignored, preventing alternate text from being applied for accessibility.
 (GUIDES-29087)
-- GUIDES-29815
+- When downloading temporary files for a map with a baseline during publishing for a preset, the `metadata.xml` file incorrectly references the `versionPath` instead of the `dampath`.(GUIDES-29815)
-- GUIDES-31752
+- GUIDES-31752 - shubham

 ## Platform

-- Error logs that are generated while uploading an asset via the Assets UI or creating a new file from the Editor interface, incorrectly use the term `predecessor` instead of `successor` in the log message.
-(GUIDES-35607)
+- When trying to save the content or save a new version of the topic, you encounter error **Failed to save file**.
+(GUIDES-37837)

 ## UUID migration

-- GUIDES-35605
+- Using scope="external" for a reference to DAM content within a topic or map causes the asset's relative path to be substituted with a GUID.
+(GUIDES-38783)

 ## Reports